 Welcome to NTNUI Swing and Folk dance!
 Below you can find information about our courses in Norwegian swing and folk dance.

-Beginners’ courses start up in the begining of each semester, and will be held every sunday for twelve weeks.
+We have beginners’ courses in swing starting at the beginning of each semester, that will be held every sunday for twelve weeks.
 See Facebook for startup date.

-Advanced courses in swing will start up on the 4th of September, and and will be held every Wednesday until the end of the semester.
+Advanced courses in swing are held every Wednesday through the semester.
 This course is for dancers who have danced Norwegian swing for more that a year.

-Courses in Folk Dance will be held in BUL Nidaros’ facilities in Søndre gate 22B downtown every other Wednesday.
+Courses in Folk Dance are held in BUL Nidaros’ facilities in Søndre gate 22B, downtown, every other Wednesday.
 All folk dance classes will be announced on our Facebook page.

-In addition, every sunday there is social dancing in the Armfeldt hall at Dragvoll idretssenter from 04:15 PM to 6:00 PM.
+In addition, every sunday there is social dancing (swing) in “Sal 3” at Idrettsbygget Gløshaugen from 07:15 PM to 9:00 PM.
 This will continue after the twelve weeks with courses till the end of the semester, though the location may change.

 What language will be used during instructions?